rzinkstok/GaiaNominalScanningLaw/README.md

 ## Results
-When the  projected using a Hammer projection, and plotted in 4000 by 2000 pixels, this is the resulting density map, shown in ICRS coordinates:
+When the data is projected using a Hammer projection, and plotted in 4000 by 2000 pixels, this is the resulting density map, shown in ICRS coordinates:

 ![GAIA Nominal Scanning Law: sky coverage of Gaia](gaia_nsl_density.jpg?raw=true "The GAIA Nominal Scanning Law: sky coverage of Gaia")

 Figure 1: The GAIA Nominal Scanning Law: sky coverage of Gaia.

+## Limitations

+The orbital dynamics of the satellite around the L2 point is neglected.
+Furthermore, the solar longitude data is only an approximation.